-Tayler holds a JD from Queens University.
-Prior to law school, Tayler obtained a Master’s degree in microbiology and immunology at the University of Western Ontario.
+Tayler holds a JD from Queens University and a master’s degree in microbiology and immunology from the University of Western Ontario.

 Canada’s Anti-Money Laundering Overhaul Gets Serious: New Players, More Rules and Broad Reports